Dane County Sheriff Kalvin Barrett photographed with child sex offender; campaign opponent: 'No excuse'

 The Marshals Office declined to comment.

-"There's no excuse for this so-called law enforcement leader to be hanging out with a felon who law enforcement are actively looking to arrest," Hamilton said at a press conference in Flad Park on Madison's Southwest Side, yards from a jungle gym where children were playing.
+"There's no excuse for this so-called law enforcement leader to be hanging out with a felon who law enforcement are actively looking to arrest," Hamilton said at a press conference in Flad Park on Madison's Southwest Side.

-Brown was arrested on June 16 for a sex registry violation and was released on bond that day, according to court records.

 He had been charged with two other sex registry violations in 2021 and 2020.